onionych/USTB-SV1K/README.md

     }

 ## Contact Us
-For any problem concerning the dataset, please feel free to contact Mr. Chun Yang (noah_s_ark@163.com).
+For any problem concerning the dataset, please feel free to contact Mr. Chun Yang (chunyang@ustb.edu.cn).